TPower2112/cv/readme.md

 ### 👨‍💻Technical Experience
 **Information Security Compliance Support-Lead Advisor** @[UBC PrISM](https://privacymatters.ubc.ca/compliance-support) *(May 2023-July 2023)*
--Rolled out the PrISM Infosec Compliance Support Program.
+- Rolled out the PrISM Infosec Compliance Support Program.
--Worked with units in UBCIT advising and overseeing the completion of information security self-assessments.
+- Worked with units in UBCIT advising and overseeing the completion of information security self-assessments.
--Ensured that risk mitigations and control gaps are identified and addressed in a timely manner.
+- Ensured that risk mitigations and control gaps are identified and addressed in a timely manner.
--Developed a Standard Operating Procedures for the Lead Advisor role.
+- Developed a Standard Operating Procedures for the Lead Advisor role.

 **Security Operations-System Administrator** @ [UBC CISO](https://cio.ubc.ca/information-security) *(March 2019-Present)*
  - Act as Operations Lead.